stevenwbass/TopDag/README.md

 # TopDag
-An extensible library for Directed Acyclic Graphs multi-targeting .NET Standard and .NET 6.
+An extensible library for Directed Acyclic Graphs multi-targeting .NET Standard (2.0 for ultimate compatability) and .NET 6.

 ### Features
 * Check for path existence